 |Arrangement of return transport||We can also arrange your transfer back to your car, (or advise you when public transport is a better option)!|

-Here are a few examples of the accommodation we use along the Coast to Coast Path.
+Here are some examples of the accommodation we use along the Coast to Coast Path:

 The Langstrath County Hotel is set in the Lakeland village of Stonethwaite.
 It is a small, local and family-run haven for walkers and lovers of the countryside.
 It was built around 1590 as a miners cottage and is now a quality hotel offering comfortable bedrooms and excellent service.
 The restaurant serves quality Lakeland dishes using the finest local ingredients.
 Visit their website

 With the atmosphere of a Yorkshire Country Inn The Wainstones Hotel is known for its attentive staff and excellent food.
 An 18th century building in a very picturesque location, this hotel is popular with walkers on the Coast to Coast path who can relax in the bar or treat themselves to a delicious meal in the restaurant.
 Visit their website

 The Old Croft House is a bed and breakfast full of character.
 A wonderful old building in the centre of Kirkby Stephen with individually designed, quirky bedrooms that are a treat to stay in.
 Nick and Rachel take very good care of their guests, welcoming with home made cakes and open fires.
 Visit their website